This healthy caramel dip made with fresh apple cider and Medjool dates pairs perfectly with crisp, freshly sliced apples for a seasonal fall treat.

 - 2 Tablespoons/30ml coconut oil, melted

-- 2 medium-sized apple, thinly sliced for serving
+- 2 apples, thinly sliced for serving

 Instructions